 - Facilities like NEFT, RTGS, and IMPS provides customer comfort of easy, simple and time-saving way to transfer amount from one account to other, including interbank transfer increasing transparency in the process and helpful for individual and business to settle payments.

 - Challenges in front of RBI are making the availability of 24/7 to all customers; reduce paper-based payments, monitoring transactions to prevent money laundering.

-- Reserve Bank of India decided to start Central Payment Fraud Registry, RBI’s Payment system vision 2021 has the primary object of ‘ Empowering exceptional (E)Payment experience’ to make sure every Indian will have payment system which is safe, secure, convenient, quick and affordable.
+- Reserve Bank of India decided to start Central Payment Fraud Registry.
+RBI’s Payment system vision 2021 has the primary object of ‘ Empowering exceptional (E)Payment experience’ to make sure every Indian will have a payment system that is safe, secure, convenient, quick, and affordable.

-This has been a guide to the Full Form of NEFT i.e (National Electronic Fund Transfer) and its definition.
-Here we discuss Pre-requisites of using NEFT, importance, process, and timing of national electronic fund transfer along with its limits and charges.
+This has been a guide to the Full Form of NEFT, i.e. (National Electronic Fund Transfer) and its definition.
+Here we discuss the Pre-requisites of using NEFT, the importance, process, and timing of national electronic fund transfer along with its limits and charges.
 You may refer to the following articles to learn more about finance –